 If you’re lucky enough to have money sitting around in a checking account, why not put it to use and start earning some interest in a savings account?
-The easiest way to do this is to just open a savings account at your current bank, or use an online bank like Capital One 360 that tend to offer higher rates on their savings accounts.
+The easiest way to do this is to just open a savings account at your current bank, or use an online bank like Capital One Bank that tends to offer higher rates on their savings accounts.

 Unless your bank or credit card offers you some killer perk that you can’t live without then you shouldn’t be paying them a fee.
 Call them and ask them to get rid of your annual fees and if they refuse, switch.
 There are plenty of great banks and credit cards that would be happy to have your business.

 Mortgage interest can cost you a lot of money – even more than the actual value of your home in some cases.
-If you locked in your mortgage at a rate higher than the current available rates it might make sense to look into a refinance.
-Refinancing your mortgage may cost you some money up front, but it might save you a lot of money in the long run.
+If you locked in your mortgage at a rate higher than the currently available rates it might make sense to look into a refinance.
+Refinancing your mortgage may cost you some money upfront, but it might save you a lot of money in the long run.
 Just be sure to refinance with a mortgage lender you can trust.

 If you have more than one student loan, it might be a good idea to consolidate them into one loan at a lower rate and save a lot on interest.
 To learn more about consolidating loans the US Department of Education has an excellent Q&A on how to get started.

-Some employers will match some or all of your retirement contribution.
+Some employers will match some or all of your retirement contributions.
 If your employer offers this and you’re not taking advantage of it then stop reading this and sign up for it today!
-Not only are you throwing money away, you’re losing any future income that money would have generated as well.
+Not only are you throwing money away, but you’re also losing any future income that money would have generated as well.

-By taking care of your stuff from day one ensures that it will last a lot longer and you’ll have less repairs/replacements down the line.
+Taking care of your stuff from day one ensures that it will last a lot longer and you’ll have fewer repairs/replacements down the line.
 Clean your electronics, perform regular maintenance on your house and car, and keep your clothes clean and they’ll live a long and productive life.